What is Chime?

 - Email: Your best bet is to send an email if you have a specific question that is not answered in the FAQ.
 We received responses usually within a few hours.
 Some of the answers were not helpful.
 However in other cases, we received comprehensive and useful answers.

-Before you bank with Chime, you should consider what your goals are.
-If you live in the US, want to save some money that earns a decent annual percentage yield, and build a good credit score, a Chime account might be a good option.
-If none of these interest you, then another bank might be more suited to you.
+Before you bank through Chime, you should consider what your goals are.
+If you live in the US, want to save some money that earns a decent annual percentage yield, and helps build good credit scores11, Chime might be a good option.
+If none of these interest you, then another financial institution might be more suited to you.